 The holidays are about love, not things.

-We sometimes feel it’s easier to just spend the money we do not have than it is to face the temporary discomfort that the sense of guilt and obligation can bring.
+We sometimes feel it’s easier to just spend the money than it is to face the temporary discomfort that the sense of guilt and obligation can bring.
 Our fear of letting other people down or upsetting them or looking like a cheapskate just seems harder to deal with.

 They were never supposed to be about spending money in the name of obligation, duty, measuring up, keeping up, or reciprocity.